mikaelvesavuori/dorametrix-action/README.md

 ## Setup and usage

-You need to set two required secrets: `DORAMETRIX_ENDPOINT` and `DORAMETRIX_API_KEY` in accordance with the overall [Dorametrix](https://github.com/mikaelvesavuori/dorametrix) requirements.
+You need to set two required secrets—`DORAMETRIX_ENDPOINT` and `DORAMETRIX_API_KEY`—in accordance with the overall [Dorametrix](https://github.com/mikaelvesavuori/dorametrix) requirements.

 ### Remember...